Respiratory diseases are becoming increasingly common in modern society.

 If you have plants in your home, be aware that their soil is often plagued by mold spores.
-Limit the number of indoor plants and add a moisture-proof barrier to the soil if you’re truly concerned.
+Keep the soil fresh and constantly mix it up and consider adding a moisture-proof barrier to the soil if you’re truly concerned.

 Telephone headsets are another potential focus of infection, which unfortunately, is disregarded by many.
 Clean and sanitize your telephone’s receiver and buttons regularly, both at home and at work.

 Want to know why you’re unhealthy & what to do about it?

 Although people who suffer from respiratory disease tend to avoid exercising, many respiratory ailments can improve (or disappear altogether) with regular aerobic exercise.
 Brisk walking, jogging, cycling, and swimming oxygenate your lungs and bronchi, and gradually increase the capacity of your respiratory system.

 However, be careful not to exercise in heavily polluted areas, in order to avoid breathing in harmful fumes.
 And if you suffer from pollen allergies, try not to exercise outdoors during the hay fever season.